 We (Ethan and Rebecca) met in 1998 while in college and were married in 2001.
 We have always enjoyed spending time together outside and enjoying creation.
 Although neither of us grew up on the farm, both of us have always lived in Iowa with many visits and stays at our families’ Iowa farms.

-We are the parents of Caleb (11), Hannah (10), Isaac (7), Jonathan (4), and Josiah (1).
-We enjoy working together on the farm with our children (as Ethan also balances a full time pastoral job in town).
+We are the parents of Caleb, Hannah, Isaac, Jonathan, Josiah, and Abigail.
+We enjoy working together on the farm with our children (while Ethan also balances a full time pastoral job in town).
 We are excited to see our children have the opportunity to learn about where their food comes from and develop a strong work ethic while working together as a family.

 The three most important things to us are our faith, our family, and our friends.
 These things directly impact the way we farm.
 We strive to raise our animals in a way that reflects how they were created and to manage our land in a way that brings glory to the Lord.
 We also desire to work together as a family while doing this, cultivating strong family ties and values in our children.
 And finally, we value friendships and building community.
 Our hope is that as customers come out to our farm, many new friendships will be formed.

 In 2006, shortly after we had our second child and while living in town, we decided it would be wise to look into life insurance.
 Through the blood work needed to apply, we found that Ethan’s cholesterol was through the roof due largely to the genetically high cholesterol that runs in his family.
 Becca soon received a long phone call from the insurance agent, not to sell insurance, but to encourage Ethan to not go on medication.
 Because we were only in our twenties, he was afraid that going on medication this early would destroy Ethan’s liver.